pvinceeli/yield-dashboard/README.md

 This dashboard automates that workflow by transforming structured Excel reports into an interactive analytics interface.

 ---
+## 📌 Project Scope

+This system is designed to support manufacturing performance monitoring and yield analysis across multiple operational units.

+The dashboard can be utilized by:

+- **Production Department** – Monitor daily yield performance, track process efficiency, and identify output gaps.
+- **Quality Assurance (QA) Department** – Analyze defect trends, evaluate NG% rates, and monitor quality stability.
+- **Engineering Department** – Perform root cause analysis, track process improvement initiatives, and evaluate process yield performance.

+The tool is intended for internal operational analysis and decision support within manufacturing environments.

+---

+## 🚀 Deployment

+This dashboard was deployed for internal use within the manufacturing environment.

+It was used by:
+- Production Department
+- QA Department
+- Engineering Department

+The system was integrated into the local network environment and utilized for operational monitoring and yield tracking.

+---

 ## ✨ Key Capabilities